Avonik/BundesligaPrediction/README.md

 * run app.py to view the results in a more exciting way ;)

-Note: The code was formatted and commented with Google Gemini 2.5 pro after finishing the project.
+Note: *  The code was formatted and commented with Google Gemini 2.5 pro after finishing the project.
+      *  Requirements may not be optimised/up to date